dlepaux/realtime-bpm-analyzer/docs/examples/microphone-input.md

+---
+title: Detect BPM from Microphone — Live Demo and Code
+description: Live demo and full source for detecting BPM from a microphone in real time.
+Uses getUserMedia plus AudioWorklet.
+Works on desktop and mobile browsers.
+---

 # Microphone Input BPM Detection

 Detect BPM in real-time using your device's microphone.
 Perfect for analyzing music playing around you or for live performance tools.